sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 *RADIUS Authentication*

-When RADIUS authentication is used, the Authenticator basically becomes a passthrough between.
+When RADIUS authentication is used, the Authenticator basically becomes a passthrough.
 The Supplicant and the RADIUS server exchange EAP messages which are encapsulated in either EAPOL or RADIUS frames (depending on the direction of the frame) by the Authenticator switch.
 The Authenticator determines the authorization status of the port based on RADIUS Access-Accept or Access-Reject frames.
 The Authenticator switch also needs to send and process all appropriate RADIUS attributes.
-For more information on these attributes, see the section labelled "RADIUS Authentication Attributes" in this document.
+For more information on these attributes, see the section labelled "RADIUS Authorization Attributes" in this document.

-Per IEEE 802.1X-2001, the SONiC Authenticator supports EAP types that support RFC2284 (i.e. MD5, TLS, PEAP).
-For certain authentication types, such as EAP-TLS, key information can also be sent from the Authentication Server to the Authenticator as a RADIUS attribute in a RADIUS Access-Accept packet (i.e.  the MS-MPPE-Send-Key and MS-MPPE-Recv-Key attributes).
-The SONiC Authenticator provides the state machines and outcalls to handle keys, but, key distribution has not been fully implemented.
-The mechanisms provided could be used to extend platforms that support key distribution.
-Note that re-keying of Supplicants authentication types could be accomplished by enabling reauthentication on the SONiC Authenticator.

 ### 2.2.2 Unidirectional and bidirectional control
-The controlled directions can be configured by management to dictate the degree to which protocol exchanges take place between Supplicant and Authenticator.
+The controlled directions dictate the degree to which protocol exchanges take place between Supplicant and Authenticator.
 This affects whether the unauthorized controlled Port exerts control over communication in both directions (disabling both incoming and outgoing frames) or just in the incoming direction (disabling only the reception of incoming frames).
-The management setting of the controlled directions parameter can take on one of the following values:
+The control direction are of two type:
 1. Both: Control is exerted over both incoming and outgoing frames.
 2. In: Control is only exerted over incoming traffic.
-Per 802.1X, if the Port is bridge Port, the operational status of controlled directions will be set to Both.
-However, unidirectional control is not supported in SONiC.
+SONiC supports on the unidirection(In) control.
 Please see "Limitations and Restrictions" section.

 ### 2.2.3 Downloadable ACL